imrannaazir/jobsbd-web/README.md

 ## 🚀 Features

-### General Features:
+### 🌟 General Features:
 - **Responsive Design**: Fully optimized for all devices (mobile, tablet, desktop).
-- **Modern UI/UX**: Built with a sleek, user-friendly design.
+- **Modern UI/UX**: A sleek, user-friendly interface that enhances the browsing experience.
-- **High Performance**: Optimized for fast load times and smooth interactions.
+- **High Performance**: Optimized for fast load times and smooth user interactions.
-- **Dynamic Components**: Reusable, modular components.
+- **Dynamic Components**: Reusable and modular components for efficient development.
-- **Seamless Animations**: Integrated animations for enhanced user engagement.
+- **Seamless Animations**: Integrated animations for an engaging user experience.
+- **Job Search Functionality**: Search for jobs using advanced filters and keywords.
+- **Job Details Page**: View detailed information about job listings, including descriptions, requirements, and application links.
+- **User Dashboard**: Personalized dashboard to manage job applications and notifications.

 ### 🛠️ Admin Features:
-- **Package Management**: Add, view, update, and delete packages.
+- **Job Management**: Add, edit, view, and delete job listings.
-- **User Management**: Manage all registered users.
+- **User Management**: Oversee user registrations and permissions.
-- **Booking Requests**: View booking requests and either accept or decline them.
+- **Application Reviews**: View and manage job applications submitted by users.
+- **Analytics Dashboard**: Overview of user activity and job posting trends.
-- **Testimonial Management**: Manage user-submitted testimonials.
+- **Content Moderation**: Manage and approve user-submitted content.
-- **Admin Overview**: A dashboard providing a quick overview of key statistics and activities.

----

-### 👤 User Features:
+### 👤 Candidate Features:
+- **Job Application**: Apply for jobs directly through the website.
-- **Booking History**: View a list of past bookings and their statuses.
+- **Application History**: Review a list of past applications and their statuses.
-- **Feedback System**: Submit feedback and view existing feedback.
+- **Search and Filter Jobs**: Advanced search options to find jobs by category, location and other criteria.
+- **Profile Management**: Edit and update user profile information, including resumes and contact details.

+### 💼 Recruiter Features:
+- **Job Posting**: Easily post job listings directly on the platform.
+- **Application Management**: Review, accept, or decline job applications submitted by candidates.
+- **Advanced Search and Filters**: Find and manage job applications based on job title, location and other criteria.
-- **Profile Management**: View and update personal information through settings.
+- **Profile Management**: Edit and update company profile details, contact information, and branding assets.
-- **User Overview**: A personalized dashboard summarizing key user details and activities.
+- **Recruitment Dashboard**: Gain insights and an overview of job postings, applicant statistics, and performance metrics.

 ---